 More Than Pleasure: How Queer BDSM Spaces Practice Social Justice

+What if desire, power, and community could be imagined in entirely new ways?
 That is exactly what happens in queer BDSM spaces.
-In a society that dictates what bodies, relationships, and desire “should” look like, these spaces don’t just question those rules—they actively transform them.
+In a society that dictates how bodies, relationships, and desire are “supposed” to be, these spaces do not simply question norms.
+They actively reshape them.

-👉 Alongside this, a podcast episode is now available, created in collaboration with the Feministisches Archiv FFBIZ and BDSM Beyond Binary.
-In it, we talk about our research, experiences from the scene, and the political dimensions of queer BDSM practices.
+Alongside this, a new podcast episode is now available, created in collaboration with the feminist archive FFBIZ and BDSM Beyond Binary.
+In the episode, we talk about our research, experiences from the scene, and the political dimensions of queer BDSM practices.

 Fotocredits: TYSK; Lisa Loepke - instagram: die.fetischfotografin